cometaj2/huckle/README.rst

 - Streaming:

-    - Handles very large STDIN/STDOUT streams (fixed chunk size of 16834)
+    - Handles very large stdin/stdout streams (fixed chunk size of 16834)

+- Error output to stderr on client response status code >= 400

 To Do
 -----